ng-nj/ng-nj-logo/README.md

-# ng-nj-logo
+NG-NJ Logo

-sketch files and images for the ng-nj logo!
+The sketch files and images for the ng-nj logo!